 However, many people with thyroid cancer do well.
 The type of thyroid cancer you have can affect how well you do.
 Broadly speaking there are 4 types of thyroid cancer:

-Some people have found that thyroid cancer can be looked at as an opportunity to put other problems into perspective and help not only deal with the thyroid cancer but deal with their other problems as well.
+Some people have found that thyroid cancer can be looked at as an opportunity to put other problems into perspective and help not only deal with thyroid cancer but other problems as well.

-For the relatively lucky majority, for whom thyroid cancer is not going to reduce their total number of heart beats, thyroid cancer is often viewed as a wake-up call that enables the person to get the most out of life.
+For the relatively lucky majority for whom thyroid cancer is not going to reduce their total number of heartbeats, the diagnosis is often viewed as a wake-up call that enables the person to get the most out of life.
 The preciousness of life and time is forced into focus.
-For those with thyroid cancer that is more extensive then it’s arguably all the more important to take steps to value and maximize the happiness and fulfillment from what time remains.
+For those with thyroid cancer that is more extensive then it’s arguably all the more important to take steps to value and maximize the happiness and fulfilment for the time that remains.

 Dr Tom Cawood Ph.D., M.B.Ch.B.(Hons), B.Sc.(Hons), M.R.C.P.(UK), F.R.A.C.P.(NZ) is a consulting physician and endocrinologist working in the field of thyroid cancer.